OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 Here, you may configure environment specific values, for example credentials for payment providers.

-So to solve the problem described in the beginning of the section, follow the following steps:
+To solve the problem described in the beginning of the section, follow the following steps:

-1. On the staging environment (assuming it's main shop with id `1` and the module id is `oe_moduletemplate`), create a file with the name of the module id inside the :file:`var/configuration/environment/shops/1/modules` directory.
+1. On the staging environment (assuming its main shop with id `1` and the module id is `oe_moduletemplate`), create a file with the name of the module id inside the :file:`var/configuration/environment/shops/1/modules` directory.
 2. Copy and paste the part of your module settings from :file:`var/configuration/shops/1/modules/oe_moduletemplate.yaml` to :file:`var/configuration/environment/shops/1/modules/oe_moduletemplate.yaml`.